No Complaints ≠ No Problems: 5 SME Blind Spots That Break SMEs

 ✅ Prioritise one system to fix this month.

-As this HBR article on noise and hidden inconsistencies points out, most business inefficiencies aren’t dramatic — they’re quiet, frequent, and expensive.
+As this HBR article on noise and hidden inconsistencies points out, most business inefficiencies are not dramatic; they are quiet, frequent, and expensive.

 And if you want to systemise things before they break…